ImAKappa/pftp/docs/docs/01_language.md

 **Q2.** What is syntax?

-**Q3.** Which of the following has the correct syntax for asking someone to throw a Frisbee in English?
+**Q3.** State whether each sentence has the correct syntax in English:

 a) "Hey!
 Hey!
 Hey!
 Frisbee!
 Hey!
 Frisbee!
 Frisbee!"